Bay Ridge–95th Street station: Exits

+The station and elevator adjacent to the Fort Hamilton branch of the Brooklyn Public Library.

 The station has two mezzanines above the platform and tracks.
 Mosaic directional signs indicate they were originally one full-length mezzanine.
 The closed-off sections are now used for employee-only spaces.
 The station's larger, full-time mezzanine is at the south end.
 It has two staircases from the platform, a turnstile bank, a token booth, and two restrooms.
 In addition, two staircases going up to either western corners of Fourth Avenue and 95th Street.
 A passageway leads to another staircase on the east side of the intersection, built inside an alcove of 9425 Fifth Avenue.
 The station's other mezzanine is unstaffed, containing one staircase from the platform, high entry/exit turnstiles, and two staircases going up to either southern corners of 93rd Street and Fourth Avenue.
 Additional exits were planned at 94th Street, but were never built.